-Introduction:
+/ Introduction

-The DMA Code is the code of conduct to which you and all DMA members must work, on top of all legal requirements.
-But the Code is much, much greater than just a rulebook: it stands as an aspirational agreement between you, the DMA and your fellow members to inspire our industry to serve each customer with fairness and respect - and, in consequence, to cultivate a profitable and successful commercial ecosystem.
-Under the hero principle Put your customer first, the Code promotes the evolution of one-to-one marketing as an exchange of value between your business, looking to prosper, and your customer, looking to benefit.
+The DMA Code sets the standard of conduct for the industry and is the code to which all DMA members must adhere, in addition to all legal requirements.
+But the Code is much, much greater than just a rulebook: It stands as an agreement between you, the DMA and your fellow members to serve each customer with fairness and respect and, in consequence, to cultivate a profitable and successful commercial ecosystem.
+Under the hero principle Put your customer first, the Code promotes the evolution of marketing as an exchange of value between your business, looking to prosper, and your customer, looking to benefit.
 The DMA is committed to helping you put your customer at the heart of everything you do, in order that your business can prosperously grow to be enjoyed, prized and ultimately sustained by your market.

-Put your customer first
+/ Putting your customer first

 Value your customer, understand their needs and offer relevant products and services

-Outcomes:
+Outcomes

-Customers receive a positive and transparent experience throughout their association with a company Customers receive marketing information that is relevant to them and reflects their preferences Customers receive prompt, efficient and courteous service
+Customers receive a positive and transparent experience throughout their association with a company.

+Customers receive marketing information that is relevant to them and reflects their preferences.

+Customers receive prompt, efficient and courteous service.

-Respect privacy
+- / Respect privacy

-Act in accordance with your customer's expectations

-Outcomes:
+- / Be honest and fair

+- / Be diligent with data

+- / Take responsibility
-Customers have a clear understanding of the value exchange when sharing personal information Companies are upfront and clear about why they are collecting data and how they intend to use it Companies are sensitive and avoid marketing that is intrusive or excessive Companies do not target vulnerable customers irresponsibly Rules:

-- 1.1.
-Members must not send unsolicited one-to-one marketing email and/or SMS communications unless they comply with the rules of PECR and related guidance. - 1.2.
-Members must operate and maintain an in-house suppression file listing the names and contact details of consumers who have indicated they do not wish to receive commercial communications via all or particular means of communication.
-This includes recipients of third-party communications who have indicated at the first contact that they do not want to receive further communications.
-1.3.
-Members must ensure that lists containing names and contact details are not used for marketing purposes unless the list has been cleaned against the relevant preference services - TPS, MPS, CTPS, BMPS, FPS and Your Choice.
-1.4.
-Members must take all reasonable steps to ensure consumers do not receive commercial telephone calls or SMS messages at times considered to be antisocial.
-Members must consider their target audience when scheduling the delivery of commercial communications. - 1.5.
-Members must screen data to remove files of deceased people so that they are not used for marketing. - 1.6.
-Members must not undertake random number or sequential dialling, whether manually or by computer, or any number scanning activities (any activity designed to establish the validity of telephone numbers).
+/ Respect privacy Act in accordance with your customer's expectations Outcomes Customers have a clear understanding of the value exchange when sharing personal information.
+Companies are open, honest and transparent upfront about why they are collecting data and how they intend to use it.
+Companies are sensitive to their customers and avoid marketing that is intrusive or excessive.
+Companies recognise vulnerable customers and market to them responsibly.
+Rules - 1.1 Members must not send or instigate the sending of direct marketing or process personal data for marketing, unless they comply with the Data Protection Act 2018 and all other associated legislation\ (This asterisk will need to list the different types of laws to widen the scope) - Members must operate and maintain an in-house suppression file -including the least amount of contact detail to identify consumers who have indicated they do not wish to receive commercial communications via all or particular channels.
+This includes receivers of third-party communications who have indicated at the first contact that they do not want to receive further communications.
+1.3 Members must ensure that lists containing names and contact details are not used for marketing purposes unless the list has been cleaned against the relevant preference services - TPS, MPS, CTPS, BMPS, Facsimile - Preference Service, Fundraising Preference Service\ and Your Choice.
+(Again, this asterisk will need to list the different FPS's in an index that is easy to update) - 1.4 Members must take all reasonable steps to ensure consumers do not receive commercial telephone calls or SMS messages at times considered to be antisocial.
+Members must consider their target audience when scheduling the delivery of commercial communications. - 1.5 Members must screen data to remove files of deceased people so that they are not used for marketing. - 1.6 Members must not undertake random number or sequential dialling, whether manually or by computer, or any number scanning activities (any activity designed to establish the validity of telephone numbers).

-Be honest and fair
+/ Be honest and fair

 Be honest, fair and transparent throughout your business

-Outcomes:
+Outcomes

+Companies are clear, open and transparent.